 - by Catherine

-When we talk about Zanba, it would be better to know about highland barley first, which the raw material for making tsampa.
-Highland barley is widely planted in many places of Tibet.
+When we talk about Tsampa, it would be better to know about highland barley first, which is the raw material for making tsampa.
+Highland barley is widely planted in many places in Tibet.
 When the barley matures, it will be dried and fried.
-After that, together with the bran, it will be ground into a fine flour, then we can make Tsamba.
+After that, together with the bran, it will be ground into fine flour, then we can make Tsamba.
 The process is very interesting.

 Step 1: Put ghee in a bowl and pour hot tea into the bowl.
 Why use hot water?
-Hot water can much easier to melt solid ghee.
-If you were a traveler who would be making Tsampa for the first time, remember that the amount of water should not exceed one-half.
+Hot water can melt solid ghee much easier.
+If you were a traveler who would be making Tibetan Tsampa for the first time, remember that the amount of water should not exceed one-half.
 Otherwise, it will not be easy to stir.

 Step 3: Stir by hand.
 When stirring, use your middle finger to gently mix the flour at the bottom of the bowl to prevent the tea from overflowing, and rotate the bowl and press the flour into the tea with your fingers close to the edge.
 After pressing, you can use your index finger, middle finger, ring finger, and little finger to press into the bowl side by side for kneading and mixing.
 When the highland barley flour, tea, and ghee are almost mixed, you can use one hand to knead them into the dough balls to eat.

 It has different flavors, like dry Tsampa by kneading only with tea, butter Tsamba by kneading with butter tea, milk dregs Tsampa but no ghee, and some with all ghee, milk dregs, and sugar.